thegetty/lod-gateway/README.md

 ## License and Copyright Information

-Copyright © The J. Paul Getty Trust 2019-2021.
-All rights reserved.
+Copyright © The J. Paul Getty Trust 2019.

+The Getty name, logos, and trademarks are owned by the J. Paul Getty Trust, and subject to [the J. Paul Getty Trust Trademark Policy for Open Source Projects](https://www.getty.edu/legal/trademarks/opensource.html).